 - Job Postings Bulletin Board – Located outside of SLTC 226, our Job Postings bulletin board features information about post-graduate opportunities as well as local, part-time jobs, and seasonal employment.

 - Career and Internship Fair – Career Services hosts its annual Career and Internship Fair each spring with recruiters from around the region who are available to talk with students about internship and employment opportunities at their companies or organizations.
-Our 2014 fair is scheduled for Thursday, March 6 from 11:00 a.m. to 1:00 p.m. in the Student Life and Technology Center.
-Visit our Career and Internship Fair information page for more information on this year's event, including a list of participating companies and organizations.
+Our 2014 fair took place on Thursday, March 6.
+Stay tuned to our website this fall for more information on next year's event, including a list of participating companies and organizations.

 - Employer Information Sessions and On-Campus Interviews – We work to bring a variety of recruiters to campus each year for the purpose of informing students about available employment opportunities at their companies or organizations.
 Recruiters

 often conduct on-campus interviews with interested students, as well.
 Such events have recently included recruiters from companies like Windstream Corporation, Southwestern Energy, Stephens Inc., and Verizon Wireless to organizations like Teach For America,

 the U.S. Department of State, Little Rock Urban Farming, and Big Brothers Big Sisters.
 Stay tuned to Hendrix Today, the Career Services Calendar of Events and

 Facebook page, and our Upcoming Events bulletin board outside of SLTC 226 for more information about upcoming information sessions and on-campus interviews.